Using pet seat belts. It’s one of those reflex actions you don’t think about much.

 But what about your pet?
 It seems like the most natural thing in the world, especially with dogs, to have your pup jump in and share the ride with you.
 And let’s be honest, doesn’t it make you smile when you see a car with its windows down and a dog’s face in the wind?
 What could possibly be wrong with not using pet seat belts?

 Potentially, quite a bit from both a legal and safety perspective for both the passengers in the car and your pet.
+In the United Kingdom, you could be fined up to £5,000 and penalty points on your license if your pet is not restrained in the car.
+Other countries are also following suit, and there is a good reason for that.

 Imagine this scenario.
 Your small fur ball is curled up on your lap.
 Cute, right?
 Nope!
 It only takes a second for something to go very wrong with this picture.
 An unrestrained 10 lb. dog involved in an accident at just 30 mph will exert roughly 300 lbs. force – more than enough to inflict serious harm on itself or a passenger.